erikbrgr/supersimpleconductor/Readme.md

 _Coming soon._

-In the meanwhile, a good start is to just use ConductorWorker in the default `worker` template:
+In the meanwhile, the quickest way to start is to use the DI extension to add the ConductorWorker in the default `worker` template:

 ```
 namespace WorkerService1